fritids/eFrontWPI/readme.txt

 * Current eFront token
 This is a read only field which shows the current eFront API token (if any).
 This is a good way to check if the plugin is working - if you have a token, it should be working.

+Changelog

+07/25/2012:  Added a function to change the eFront user's password field in the eFront database upon a user profile update.
+Without this change, if a user changed their password within WordPress, it wouldn't get changed in eFront and SSO wouldn't work.